michaelhelvey/michaelhelvey.dev/src/pages/posts/table_based_programming.md

 **Notes**:

-_While the code above is written in Javascript, my thoughts on code structure like this have moulded by two other languages in particular:_
+_While the code above is written in Javascript, my thoughts on code structure like this have been moulded by two other languages in particular:_

 - [Clojure](https://clojure.org/)
   - Clojure, along with the other Lisps, are big on modeling code as data.